retraceur/coeur/README.md

 More or less of 40% of the Web cannot have a strong dependency to a site owned by M. Mullenweg without any watchdogs. [w.org](https://w.org) is centralizing: code source management, documentation, translations, end users automatic updates; plugin, theme, block or pattern directory integrations; emojis; browser compatibility checks; etc.

-motsVertueux is regularly synchronized with WP Core latest version to benefit from potential security fixes and interesting improvements brought by the great WP Core contributors team.
+Retraceur is regularly synchronized with WP Core latest version to benefit from potential security fixes and interesting improvements brought by the great WP Core contributors team.
 Please note:

 - All links to the [w.org](https://w.org) network or distant API were removed from the source code.
-- All references to the WordPress®[^1] trademark were replaced by the "WP" or "motsVertueux" terms or removed.
+- All references to the WordPress®[^1] trademark were replaced by the "WP" or "Retraceur" terms or removed.
-- WordPress®[^1] logos were replaced by motsVertueux ones.
+- WordPress®[^1] logos were replaced by Retraceur ones.
 - The Link/Bookmark manager was removed.
-- Using **Block Themes** in motsVertueux is recommended:
+- Using **Block Themes** in Retraceur is recommended:
   - The WP Customizer was removed.
   - WP Widgets were removed.